IceBerge421/markdown-cv/index.md

 **Berge, PS**.
 (2021).
 “SHOW YOUR DEDICATION:” VR Games and Outmersion.
 In 2021 IEEE Conference on Virtual Reality and 3D User Interfaces Abstracts and Workshops (VRW), March 27 – April 3, 2021, Lisbon, Portugal [Virtual Event], p.
 737-738.
 Extended abstract. [doi: 10.1109/VRW52623.2021.00251](https://doi.org/10.1109/VRW52623.2021.00251). **Winner of the IEEE VR Doctoral Consortium Best Presentation Award.**

 `2021`
 Awadhi, A., **Berge, PS**, Dwyer, S., Lovett, S., McQuaid, S., & Woolbright, L. (2021).
 Role-Playing Peer Review: Games and Gatekeepers.
-Engaged Learning Experience accepted for presentation at the meeting of the College Conference on Composition and Communications.
+Engaged Learning Experience accepted for presentation at the College Conference on Composition and Communications.
 April 7–10, 2021, Spokane, WA [Virtual Event].
 (Re-accepted from 2020.
 Cancelled due to COVID-19).

 `2020`
 **Berge, PS**, & Britt, Rebecca K. (2020).
 Dance with me, Claude: Shippers, queerbaiting, and meaning making in the Fire Emblem: Three Houses Twitter Fandom.
 Presented at the National Communication Association, Game Studies Division.
 November 19–22, 2020, Indianapolis, IN [Virtual Event]. **Winner of the Top Paper Award from the Game Studies Division.**